So far, I have identified four different ways of analysing the content of a ParEvo exercise:

 Each circle in the graph represents a particular storyline, and the numbers beside the circle reflect the ID of that storyline.
-The left-hand axis shows the degree to which the storyline has a low versus high probability of actually happening, and the bottom axis shows the degree to which the participants think the storyline concerns something that has low versus high desirability.
+The Y axis shows the degree to which the storyline has a low versus high probability of actually happening, and the X axis shows the degree to which the participants think the storyline concerns something that has low versus high desirability.

-The central position of many of the storylines in this graph reflects their contested judgment.
-If there was uniform agreement on the probability or desirability of a storyline then it would be located on the outer edges of this graph.
-Central positions are net positions on desirability and probability.
-In this example, there was most agreement about the probability of storyline 41 and desirability of storylines 40.
+The central position of many of the storylines in this graph reflects their contested or uncertain judgment.
+If there was uniform agreement on the probability and desirability of a storyline then it would be located on the outer corners of this graph.
+More central positions are net positions on desirability and probability.
+Or, they can reflect the absence of judgements (i.e. not selected by anyone as most or least desirable od likely)